 Additionally, Silva reminds us that Beautyblenders can be used for more than just complexion makeup—it can work with any type of cream, liquid, or cushion foundation, too.
 "Our Micro.mini is perfect for creating a smoky eye or for applying cream eye shadow," she says.
 "It also makes highlighting and contouring a breeze.
 Another fun fact: Once you're finished with your Beautyblender, you can use it to create ombré nail designs."

 The Future of Beautyblender

 The Beautyblender brand has already gone beyond just selling makeup sponges.
 Now, they've delved into other tools to assist in the make-up process (like the Liner.designer, $16) as well as face products to use with the sponges (like the Glass Glow Shinelighter, $25).
 As a result, the possibilities are endless for what's to come from the cult-favorite beauty brand.

 Next, check out what RMS Beauty's first foundation looks like in real life.

-Ed note: This interview was inspired by "Rea Ann Silva's amazing road to Beautyblender," which can be found here.
+Ed note: This interview was inspired by "Rea Ann Silva's amazing road to Beautyblender."
 Since publishing, Byrdie has learned of Veronica Lorenz's affiliation with Beautyblender as an early investor who helped the concept get off the ground.
 Lorenz has since parted ways with the company, and Rea Ann Silva has expressed to us her responsibility for the idea, creation, development, and growth of the brand.